-As humans, we often trade with behavioural biases that cause us to act based on emotion.
-This is the basis of behavioural finance, a relatively new field of study that combines psychological theory with conventional economics.
-Behavioural finance predicts trading behaviour and is used as a basis for creating more efficient trading strategies.
+As humans, we often trade with behavioral biases that cause us to act based on emotion.
+This is the basis of behavioral finance, a relatively new field of study that combines psychological theory with conventional economics.
+Behavioral finance predicts trading behavior and is used as a basis for creating more efficient trading strategies.

 It is an emotional bias.
 It has two components: overconfidence in the quality of your information, and your ability to act on said information at the right time for maximum gain.
 Studies show that overconfident traders trade more frequently and fail to appropriately diversify their portfolio.
 The more active the retail investor, the less money they make.

 Trade less and invest more.
-Understand that by entering into trading activities you’re trading against computers, institutional investors and others around the world with better data and more experience than you.
-The odds are overwhelmingly in their favour.
+Understand that by entering into trading activities you are trading against computers, institutional investors and others around the world with better data and more experience than you.
+The odds are overwhelmingly in their favor.
 Resist the urge to believe that your information and intuition is better than others in the market.

 2. Reducing Regret

 You were confident that a certain stock was value-priced and had very little downside potential.
 You put the trade on but it slowly worked against you.
 Behavioural economists call it to regret.
 As humans, we try to avoid the feeling of regret as much as possible and often we will go to great lengths, sometimes illogical lengths, to avoid having to own the feeling of regret.
 By not selling the position and locking in a loss, a trader does not have to deal with regret.

 There are thousands of stocks to choose from but the individual investor has neither the time nor the desire to research each.
 Instead of making the most efficient decision, they’ll make the most satisfactory decision.
 Because of these limitations, investors tend to consider only stocks that come to their attention through websites, financial media, friends and family, or other sources outside of their own research.